elos/documentation/guide/3 - Access Control.md

 ##### Deletion

-Only a user can delete it's credentials.
+Only a user can delete its credentials.
 A user can not delete a credential if this will leave it without a credential.
 This is called the ensurance of access principal, given by the invariant:

     for u in User, |credentials(u)| > 0